About the Project

 The node is implemented in velocity_report.py

 .
 It periodically reads the Hall effect sensor and counts the magnet markers embedded on the wheel in each period.
-In this way, the rotation speed of the wheel can be measured, and the instant speed can be calculated by multiplying the wheel radius.
+In this way, the rotation speed of the wheel can be measured, and the instantaneous speed can be calculated by multiplying by the wheel radius.

 The Actuator Node